wikitongues/wikitongues.org/readme.md

 - [] toggle metadata view for for more than 1 language
 - [] toggle all metadata view on mobile
 - [] once captions post type is live, add download feature
-- [x] figure out navigation path from single videos back to the language in question
 - [] figure out embeds for Dropbox files (not on YouTube)
-- [x] related videos carousel

 ## archive